yinedeng/Kryon/FPGA Image Process.v/RGBtoHSI/README.md

-"C#_FPGA_RGBtoHSI.rar" contains the RGB to HSI convertion formula in C# version, the result is the same as in Winows Paint Edit Colors.
+"C#_FPGA_RGBtoHSI.rar" contains the C# version of RGB to HSI convertion formula, the result is the same as in Winows Paint Edit Colors.

 "ISE_RGBtoHSI.rar" contains the whole ISE project